PeterSt66/demo-cd-fe/README.md

 - Clean deploy - delete any existing deployment and rebuild and redeploy.
 If the branch != master the build will wait for confirmation (look in Jenkins) and proceeds to delete all.
 This mimics a setup for a popup instance, usefull for api- and integration testing through curl / soapui / other tooling

 - Upgrade existing deployment - only done if it's the master branch and a deployment exists.
 It will do a rolling update.
 To force a rebuild delete the deployment config from openshift (not the running deployment, the config)

+- Jenkins build depend on the OC binary to be available as /usr/bin/oc